aidanreilly/outline2dita/README.md

 # outline2dita
 Python script to generate a DITA project from a text outline

-Creating a DITA project structure for oXygen XML Editor, starting from a simple content outline.
+Create a DITA project structure for oXygen XML Editor, starting from a simple content outline.
-This initial solution is using a python script.
-The second version (see https://github.com/mgcalo/model2dita) is using an oXygen framework and adds more features, such as keymaps, submaps and sub-folders.

 ## Prerequirements

 For outline2dita v1.0 you need:
 * oXygen Editor (tested with v16.1, v17.1)
-* python 3
+* python 3 (tested with python 3.4.4 on windows).
+Make sure that you add the Python install dir to your system path.

 ## Initial setup

-Your repository structure (for example *C:/DITA/outline2dita/*) should contain the following sub-folders and files:
+Unzip the outline2map folder to C:/outline2map.
+The unzipped folder contains the following sub-folders and files:

 - *_outlines*
-    - *convert-outline2ditamap.bat*
     - *outline2ditamap.py*
-    - *test-project.txt*
-    - *testprojekt.txt*
-      *test-project.txt* and *testprojekt.txt* are sample outlines.
+      *map-model.txt* is a sample outline.
+Modify this txt file.
+Don't change the filename.
 - *projects*
 	- *_topic-templates*
-    		- *de*
     		- *en*
     		- *stub-py-Project.xpr*
-    - *test-project*
-    - *test-projekt*
-    	  *test-project* and *test-projekt* are folders with sample results.

 ## Writing the content outline